-Preliminary Inventory of the Carl V. Corley Papers, 1930s-1990s
+Guide to the Carl V. Corley Papers, 1930s-1999

-- Carl V. Corley Papers, 1930s-1990s
+- Carl V. Corley papers

-- 24.0 Linear Feet, 650 Items
+- 20 Linear Feet, 30 boxes

 - David M. Rubenstein Rare Book & Manuscript Library

 Collection is open for research.

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.